Speed Your Love to Me: Style

 Much like its predecessor in the charts, "Waterfront", "Speed Your Love to Me" was a stadium-oriented rock song with heavy drums and the keyboards playing a more subtle role.
 Dave Thompson of Allmusic describes the song as "arena rock" with the keyboards "bubbling through the crash and clash" of the drums and guitars rather than guiding the song from the forefront.

+Kirsty Maccoll, who was a friend of the band, sings backing vocals on the song.
+The title of the song was lifted from the line "God speed your love to me" in the song "Unchained Melody" performed by the Righteous Brothers".

 Music video

 A promotional video was completed for the single on 6 December 1983, which was a cinematic composition of studio performances and scenic images.
 The fan website Dream Giver Redux describes how fast-moving clips of moving through roads and tunnels in urban Glasgow coincides with the chorus "Run till we come, until we be/Speed your love to me".
 These projections of the Clyde Tunnel, Kingston Bridge and Erskine Bridge expand into aerial perspectives of the Firth of Clyde and Loch Lomond as Jim Kerr sings "higher and higher" while the camera 'takes off'.
 Clips of the band performing in a studio connect these narratives together.